 Those are the basics.
 From there, your creativity as a tournament organizer can run wild with additional enjoyable features, awards, etc.

 Hosting an ITAA state championship event requires winning the (rather laid-back) bidding process for one of the events.
+These are board-only votes, so it helps to recruit a board member to champion your event bid.
 We try to vote on those bids during the membership meeting 6 months ahead of the event.
 We may be moving this process to be a full year in advance.